JulenHopp/personal-finance/README.md

 # Personal Finance Analysis

 ## Description
 The Personal Finance project is a comprehensive tool for conducting statistical analysis and linear regression on personal financial data.
-Designed in [Programming Language Used], this application allows users to input their own financial data (from an Excel file) and gain insights into their spending habits, income trends, and potential financial forecasting.
+Designed in Python, this application allows users to input their own financial data (from an Excel file) and gain insights into their spending habits, income trends, and potential financial forecasting.

 ## Features
 - Statistical analysis of personal financial data.